telerik/ajax-docs/controls/grid/appearance-and-styling/set-style-on-mouse-over.md

 # Set style on mouse over

 Sometimes, it may be necessary to style a given row/header in Telerik RadGrid, whenever the user hovers with the mouse over it.
 With RadGrid this functionality is easily achievable.
-The control provides a CSS class like *GridRowOver_<SkinName>*.
+The control provides a CSS class like *GridRowOver_&lt;SkinName&gt;*.
 Such style is present under each embedded skin and defines the visual appearance of the hovered grid row.
 For example:

 ````CSS
 .GridRowOver_[SkinName]